EDmamba: Rethinking Efficient Event Denoising with Spatiotemporal Decoupled SSMs: Method

 \subsection{Working Principle}

-Our event denoising framework builds upon the physical characteristics of event generation and noise processes in dynamic vision sensors.
-Each pixel independently triggers events when the logarithmic brightness change exceeds fixed thresholds:
+Our event denoising framework is grounded in the physical mechanisms of event generation and sensor noise.
+An event is triggered at pixel $\mathbf{u} = (x, y)^\top$ when the log-intensity change exceeds a contrast threshold $C$, yielding a polarity $p \in \{-1, +1\}$: